-The aim of the project is to design, implement and evaluate an efficient and economic energy supply concept for a cluster of five existing multi-family buildings in the district of Durlach in Karlsruhe.
+The aim of the cooperative project is the design, implementation and evaluation of an innovative energy supply system to efficiently supply five, existing multi-family homes located in the Durlach district in the City of Karlsruhe.

-The innovative energy concept consists of photovoltaic modules on the roofs of all buildings, two decentral heat pumps and a natural gas cogeneration unit with a small district heating network.
-For an economic operation, as much electricity from PV and CHP should be consumed locally by the heat pumps and tenants.
-The aim is to halve the primary energy consumption and the associated CO2 emissions.
+The energy concept consists of PV systems on all building roofs, two heat pumps (HP) and a natural gas cogeneration plant with a local heat line.
+To operate economically, the electricity generated by the PV and CHP systems should be consumed locally by the heat pumps and the tenants.
+The ultimate goal is to decrease the primary energy consumption and the associated CO2 emissions by half.

-In future, the energy concept is to be used in city districts and neighborhoods that are unable to connect to a district heating supply.
+In the future, the energy supply concept is to be used in city districts and neighborhoods that are unable to connect to a district heating supply.

-The five multi-family buildings with in total160 apartments were built in 1960 and partially modernized in 1995 and are currently supplied by natural gas boilers and electricity from the public grid.
+The five multi-family buildings with 160 apartments (built in 1960 and partially modernized in 1995) are currently supplied by natural gas boilers and the public electricity grid.

-All technical systems are connected, so that the heat pumps are preferably operated with electricity of the PV modules or the cogeneration unit in order to minimize the consumption of electricity from the public grid.
-At the same time, the operation of the cogeneration unit will be optimized to ensure that as much electricity as possible can be used locally.
-Smart management strategies are being developed, implemented and tested with a novel energy management system (EMS) using model predictive control.
+All systems are connected, making electricity generated from the PV or CHP system the preferred source.
+This minimizes the need to purchase electricity from the public grid.
+At the same time, the CHP operation is optimized in order that as much electricity as possible is used locally.
+To this end, smart operation management strategies are developed, implemented and tested in an intelligent energy management system (EMS).

-The innovative concept for city quarters and neighborhoods which contains heat pumps, photovoltaics and cogeneration unit will be implemented by 2020 and then subjected to detailed monitoring in order to evaluate energy efficiency and CO2 savings in real operation.
-After successful testing, the energy concept can be transferred to other districts with multi-family buildings.
-This is an important step towards improving the energy efficiency in existing buildings and decarbonizing the energy supply.
+The innovative concept for city quarters and neighborhoods which contains heat pumps, photovoltaics and CHP is expected to be implemented by mid-2020.
+Once installed, the operation will be monitored in detail to determine the energy efficiency and CO2 savings during real-life operation.
+After successful testing, the energy concept can be transferred to other city quarters with existing multi-family buildings.
+Such concepts are an important step towards improving energy efficiency in the building stock and decarbonizing the energy supply.